alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 What If Other Actors Do Something Sketchy on Top of Apple and Google's Platform?
 -------------------------------------------------------------------------------

-From a privacy standpoint, these are the most serious criticisms, and I'll defer to [Moxie Marlinspike's first reaction](https://twitter.com/moxie/status/1248707315626201088), because he created [Signal](https://en.wikipedia.org/wiki/Signal_(software)) and has way more experience on how to break things.
+These are the most serious criticisms.
+I'll defer to [Moxie Marlinspike's first reaction](https://twitter.com/moxie/status/1248707315626201088), because he created [Signal](https://en.wikipedia.org/wiki/Signal_(software)), and has way more experience on how to break things.

 These contact tracing apps all use Bluetooth, to enable nearby communication.
 A bunch of people who wouldn't normally use Bluetooth are going to have it on.
-This opens them up to attacks that use Bluetooth.
-For example, a tracking company can place a Bluetooth beacon in a hotspot of human activity.
-One beacon by itself only registers nearby devices, and doesn't give much, but if you place enough of these beacons and aggregate their pings, you can start triangulating movements.
+This opens them up to Bluetooth-based invasions of privacy.
+For example, a tracking company can place Bluetooth beacons in a hotspot of human activity.
+Each beacon registers the devices of people who walk past it.
+One beacon by itself doesn't give much, but if you place enough of these beacons and aggregate their pings, you can start triangulating movements.
 In fact, if you do a search for "Bluetooth beacon", one of the first results is [a page from a marketing company explaining why advertisers should use